Overview

 Housing CET (one-time fee on new development)

 Participants understand both the urgent need for affordable housing and funding to support it.
 There were concerns that a CET would contribute to rising costs.
 However, the potential benefit, especially the ability to leverage other funding, generally outweighed those concerns.
-Participants noted the success of construction excise taxes in nearby jurisdictions to support affordable housing with minimal adverse effects to broader development and a desire to bring those benefits to Albany.
+Participants noted the success of construction excise taxes in nearby jurisdictions in supporting affordable housing with minimal adverse effects on broader development, and expressed a desire to bring those benefits to Albany.

 Low Income Rental Housing Property Tax Exemption

-Majority support for this tool, but a couple of people voiced concern about whether for profit affordable housing developments should be eligible for the tax exemption.
-There were some concerns about how much tax revenue the City can afford to lose by providing tax exemptions and compliance with affordability requirements, but most people did not express a strong opinion about whether to exclude for-profit affordable housing developers from the program.
+The majority supported this tool, but a couple of people voiced concern about whether for-profit affordable housing developments should be eligible for the tax exemption.
+There were concerns about how much tax revenue the City can afford to lose by providing tax exemptions and complying with affordability requirements, but most people did not express a strong opinion on whether to exclude for-profit affordable housing developers from the program.
 This has been a vital program to sustain affordable housing in Albany.

 Surplus Property for Housing

 Public input revealed both enthusiasm and caution for this strategy.
 Screening properties for housing suitability without requiring the City to use a property for that purpose was a favorable approach to most.
-A primary concern was that surplus City owned land may be needed by the city in the future.
+A primary concern was that surplus City-owned land may be needed by the city in the future.
 Any screening of properties for housing suitability should assess the likelihood of the city needing the land in the future.
 Nonprofit developers expressed that the ability to purchase surplus land can be enormously helpful in producing affordable housing.
-Some suggested limiting the sale of City owned surplus land to affordable housing, not other needed housing types.
+Some suggested limiting the sale of City-owned surplus land to affordable housing only, not to other needed housing types.

 Development Code Changes Input Summary